 Velouté sauce is used in a variety of different dishes, typically seafood or poultry.
-It’s made with a light fish or chicken stock and then thickened with a roux or fattening agent, such as butter.
+It’s made with light fish or chicken stock and thickened with a roux or fattening agent, such as butter.
 The sauce is typically seasoned with salt and pepper.

 Velouté Sauce Ingredients:

 - 1/4 cup butter